GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 **210.5 How are agency-specific plans and reports made available to the public on the agency’s website?**

 To enhance transparency of performance data, agencies should make information, including prior plans and reports, as easy as possible to locate from the agency homepage on Performance.gov.
-Agencies will provide a hyperlink on Performance.gov to the agency’s web page where the agency has published current and past performance plans and reports.
-Agencies will also create a prominent link directly to this page from the agency homepage.
+Agencies will provide a hyperlink on Performance.gov to the {{< highlight >}}agency’s web page where the agency has published current and past performance plans and reports{{< /highlight >}}. {{< highlight >}}Agencies will also create a prominent link directly to this page from the agency homepage{{< / highlight >}}.

 Agencies may also want to create links from this page to other planning and performance reporting documents, such as the workforce plans, information resources management plans, Agency Financial Reports or Performance and Accountability Reports, Congressional Budget Justifications, and other acquisition or capital asset management plans where those other documents are publicly available and relevant to performance on strategic objectives.
 Agency performance planning and reporting documents available on the agency website should be consistent with Administration policies and not include predecisional information.{{< / law >}}

 ## No Fear Act Data
-All federal public websites* must comply with the existing No Fear Act Notification and Federal Employee Anti-Discrimination and Retaliation of 2002 (No Fear Act) Public Law No. 107-174).
+All federal public websites must comply with the existing No Fear Act Notification and Federal Employee Anti-Discrimination and Retaliation of 2002 (No Fear Act) Public Law No. 107-174).
 Organizations should review the relevant law to ensure that their public websites meet the full range of requirements.

 {{< box >}}
 ##### Required link text: